Sean Parnell: University of Alaska Anchorage Chancellor

 Parnell was appointed Chancellor of the University of Alaska Anchorage in 2021 and steered UAA through the aftermath of the COVID pandemic.
 Parnell focused on college affordability, student success, and positioning UAA as a trusted community partner.
 He expanded the Chancellor’s Cabinet to include governance leaders, a community campus representative and additional representation from Student Affairs and Academic Affairs to enhance decision-making transparency and improve two-way communication with university leadership.

 University of Alaska President Pat Pitney credited Parnell for his focus on UAA affordability and accessibility, keeping UAA’s tuition rates flat between Fall 2021 and Spring of 2025.
 During his tenure, enrollment grew and student retention improved, with student headcount up for seven straight semesters and retention at its highest mark in 9 years, reversing a decade of decline.
 Parnell also obtained the papers of Senator Ted Stevens, valuable Alaska history in support of the Alaska Leaders Archive.

-Parnell retired as Chancellor on May 16, 2025.
+He retired as Chancellor on May 16, 2025.

 Personal life

-Parnell married his college girlfriend Sandy in 1987; the couple then returned to Anchorage where Parnell began practicing law.
-The Parnells' daughters, Grace and Rachel, were born and raised in Anchorage.
+Parnell and his college girlfriend Sandy married in 1987; they moved to Anchorage where Parnell began practicing law.
+Their daughters, Grace and Rachel, were born in Anchorage and grew up there.
 Grace is a professional photographer and Rachel is a university student pursuing a history degree.

-In October 2015, Parnell and his wife Sandy, moved to Palmer, Alaska.
+In October 2015, Sean and Sandy Parnell moved to Palmer, Alaska.
 He returned to working as an attorney in private practice and opened a law firm, specializing in business law, contracts, and real estate.

-In his retirement, Parnell plans to spend more time with family and friends, and to continue coaching Alaska's emerging leaders.
+In his retirement, Sean Parnell plans to continue coaching Alaska's emerging leaders.